 A key element in securing acceptance of the terms of the Compromise was the development of the “New South Creed.”
 Yet, as events unfolded from the end of Reconstruction (1865-1877) through the first decade of the twentieth century, the “New South Creed” appears to have been largely a mythical construct bearing little resemblance to the reality of the “New South,” at least in retrospect.

 * * * * *

-During Reconstruction, a few energetic young white southerners saw the need for a positive program to lift the eyes of their people from the poverty and humiliation that had been their lot after Appomattox: Henry W. Grady, editor of the Atlanta Constitution; Henry Watterson of the Louisville (Ky.)
-Courier-Journal; journalist Walter Hines Page; and Richard Edmonds, founder of the Baltimore (Md.)-based periodical the Manufacturer’s Record.
+During Reconstruction, a few energetic young white southerners saw the need for a positive program to lift the eyes of other southern whites from the poverty and humiliation that had been their lot after Appomattox: Henry W. Grady, editor of the Atlanta Constitution; Henry Watterson of the Louisville (KY) Courier-Journal; journalist Walter Hines Page; and Richard Edmonds, founder of the Baltimore (MD)-based periodical the Manufacturer’s Record.

 Their program was based on the idea that the present misfortunes of the South stemmed directly from the antebellum “tyranny of cotton” and the region’s reliance on the institution of slavery necessitated by it.
 Their “realistic” alternative for the postwar South included:

 - Industrialization of the South through the infusion of northern capital and the immigration of skilled labor.